Jim McAllister: Political career

 At the 1982 Northern Ireland Assembly election, McAllister was elected in Armagh.
 He stood for the Westminster seat of Newry and Armagh at the 1983 general election, taking 20% of the votes cast, but his vote share fell to 13.2% at the 1986 Newry and Armagh by-election, and to 11.8% at the 1987 general election.

-McAllister was one of the first wave of Sinn Féin councillors to be elected in the North in modern times, taking a seat on Newry and Mourne District Council, representing Slieve Gullion, at the 1985 Northern Ireland local elections, a seat he held in 1989 and 1993.
+McAllister was one of the first wave of Sinn Féin councillors to be elected in Northern Ireland in modern times, taking a seat on Newry and Mourne District Council, representing Slieve Gullion, at the 1985 Northern Ireland local elections, a seat he held in 1989 and 1993.
 He left Sinn Féin and stood down as a councillor in 1993, in protest at their advocacy of a Provisional Irish Republican Army (IRA) ceasefire and their participation in the Northern Ireland Assembly.

 Described by author Toby Harnden as "The authentic voice of republicanism in South Armagh," McAllister supported the end of the IRA ceasefire in February 1996.
 He said: "Within active republicans the feeling became as those months passed by that there was definitely nothing going to come out of it.
 And the feeling then became: 'Give it another month, give it another two months, then we'll see.'
 When Canary Wharf (Docklands) did come there was no great sadness; it was what they expected.
 And there was also very, very strong attitude amongst the people here that that's the place for the bombs: 'London, keep them over there.
 I don't want one, I've had enough of them, bang it out to hell over there.'
 Genuinely there was no great sorrow for London.
 None."

 McAllister was a regular speaker at events and often gave funeral orations.
 He delivered an oration at Milltown Cemetery for the Provisional IRA volunteer Thomas Begley who died during the Shankill bombing in October 1993.

 Paul Quinn Campaign

-McAllister led the campaign for justice for Paul Quinn.
-A 21-year-old man from South Armagh who was brutally beaten to death in a barn in Oram, County Monaghan, where a dozen men who were members of the Provisional IRA were waiting in black military-style clothing after he was lured over the border in October 2007.
+McAllister led the campaign for justice for Paul Quinn, a 21-year-old man from South Armagh who was brutally beaten to death in a barn in Oram, County Monaghan, where a dozen men who were members of the Provisional IRA were waiting in black military-style clothing after he was lured over the border in October 2007.